The Mopar stories site

 Dodge Pentastar engine

 Ports and manifolds.
-The intake valve was a single piece of forged heat resistant (martensitic) steel.
+The intake valve was a single piece of forged heat-resistant (martensitic) steel.
 Exhaust valves are two-piece designs, with a forged austenitic head welded to a martensitic stem, and both have a nitrided surface treatment to prevent scuffing (except at the tip and lock grooves).
 Roller rocker arms, pivoting on stationary lash adjusters, activate the valves, which use three bead lock keepers to help rotation and retain the springs.

 Timing.
 The timing drive uses four chains, one of which, with a spring-loaded tensioner, drives the oil pump.
 The other three drive the camshafts.
 Primary and secondary camshaft chains use oil pressure controlled chain tensioners; the left secondary uses a ratchet, the right secondary and primary do not.
 Chain guides and tensioner arms alike are made of glass-filled nylon, with nylon wear faces.
 The valvetrain uses roller rocker arms with hydraulic lifters.
 The Pentastar V6 is an interference design; it has valve reliefs but only for clearance under normal conditions.